OldUnreal/UT2004Patches/README.md

 We also want to express our sincerest gratitude to the following people:
 * Stacey Conley (aka "Flak"): this project would not have happened without her.
 Thank you Stacey, you are amazing!
-* Wormbo and Shambler: for the multitude of fixes they implemented between versions 3369 and 3374.
+* Wormbo and Shambler: for the multitude of fixes they implemented between versions 3369 and 3374
 * Ryan C. Gordon (aka "icculus"): for invaluable advice, bug fixes and improvements, and work on the updated SDLDrv.
-If you like Ryan's work, then please consider [supporting him](https://www.patreon.com/icculus).
+If you like Ryan's work, then please consider [supporting him](https://www.patreon.com/icculus)
+* Rejecht: for the many bug reports on unrealarchive.org